SpikeInterface/spikeinterface/README.md

 Soon a `pip install spikeinterface` will be available!

+##

+For using SpikeInterface, please checkout these [examples](https://github.com/SpikeInterface/spikeinterface/tree/master/examples).

+Also, you can checkout this [tutorial](https://github.com/SpikeInterface/spiketutorials/tree/master/Spike_sorting_workshop_2019) for getting started with SpikeInterface.

 ## Documentation

-We are currently reorganizing the documentation of each package to a unified documentation.
-For now, check out this updated [tutorial](https://github.com/SpikeInterface/spiketutorials/tree/master/Spike_sorting_workshop_2019) for a getting started to SpikeInterface.
+All documentation for SpikeInterface can be found here: https://spikeinterface.readthedocs.io/en/latest/.

 ### Authors